steven-mcdonald/murakami_translators/README.md

 **Gabriel:** Less use of the word 'said' | Fewer pronouns | More verbs

 As the test set consisted of only two translators, Birnbaum and Rubin, I ran a second version with only these two translators in the training set as well.
-The test accuracy was improved.
+The test accuracy was improved significantly at 0.67 as there were no more false positive Gabriel predictions.

 ![](https://github.com/steven-mcdonald/murakami_translators/blob/master/images/top_lreg_coeffs_rerun_02.png)

-As there were only 2 target categories there was only one feature set in the model - those predicting Rubin:
+As there were only 2 target categories there was only one feature set in the model, as shown above, those predicting Rubin rather than Birnbaum:

 **Rubin:** Longer sentences | More auxiliary words | Fewer characters | Fewer unique words